-It’s winter at UMass!
+It’s a new semester at UMass!

 - For information on inclement weather, snow parking policy, staggered departure procedures, emergency closing status and related time and attendance policies go to:

-If you prefer to receive text messages then sign-up for campus alerts at
+If you prefer to receive text messages then sign-up for campus alerts at:

 Health and Safety Issues: